KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 ## Introduction
 ### Introduction @unplugged
 Learn how to use the :MOVE Motor with radio control's to drive your buggy around (this will require two BBC micro:bit's).
 The code on the left editor will be for the controller (aka transmitter).
 The code on the right editor will be for the buggy (aka receiver).
-This tutorial will take a step-by-step guide of both sides ofthe code.
+This tutorial will take a step-by-step guide of both sides of the code.

 ![:MOVE Motor angled view with lights](https://KitronikLtd.github.io/pxt-kitronik-move-motor/assets/move-motor-lights.jpg)